uav4geo/NodeCM/README.md

 ## Contributing

 We welcome contributions!
-Send pull requests :love:
+Send pull requests :heart: bug reports and whatever is useful to you.

 ## Roadmap